Craft Industrial Hemp: The Promise of Profitability

 Learning by doing: cloning and seed propagation

-We have held numerous full-day training sessions for farmers and their lead growers to learn how the hemp business actually works; how hemp can be grown profitably if costs are managed carefully, market niches are well defined and the right choices on the genetics and technology are made.
-We have had very positive results and feedback from farmers and growers receiving our consulting sessions and are always asked for more in depth coverage around business issues such as regulatory compliance and market development and general guidance on how to get started.
+We offer full-day Boot Camp training sessions for farmers and their lead growers to learn how the hemp business actually works; how grow hemp for CBD, how to propagate and cultivate hemp, how to control costs, and how to find a market niche by growing the right genetics.
+We have had very positive feedback from farmers and growers who have attended and are always asked for more in depth coverage around business issues such as hemp yields, THC compliance and how to get started.

-Beginning 2017 we will be conducting two conferences at the farm.
-A Spring conference devoted mainly to plant breeding, genetics, propagation and field planting which will also cover go-to-market market strategies as well as hemp law as it continues to evolve.
-The Fall conference will cover seasonal topics such as State reporting,, harvesting, drying and processing.
-We will look at the whole supply chain to determine who is really making money and how to align a successful business model.
+Beginning 2017 we started an Intern program which will now be made available online.
+The online program will cover plant breeding, genetics, propagation, field planting and go-to-market market strategies as well as how to navigate the ever evolving State and Federal hemp laws.
+Courses will cover seasonal topics such as State reporting,, harvesting, drying and processing.
+We will look at the whole supply chain to determine who is really making money and how to align your business model to be successful.